alasca-association/tarook/docs/operation/vault-ca-rotation.rst

      $ ./managed-k8s/actions/test.sh

-8. Distribute the renewed kubeconfig(s)
+8. Distribute the renewed kubeconfig(s) to the clients that need them (e.g. customers).
+   The kubeconfig in the cluster repo is updated automatically (you have to commit if, of course!).

 Phase 2
 ^^^^^^^